Data Agent

 User Guide

-Before using the Data Agent, some data preparation is required to ensure that the Data Agent understands the unique business context, prioritizes accurate information, and provides consistent, reliable, and goal-aligned responses.
+Before using Data Agent, some data processing is required to ensure that Data Agent understands the unique business context, can prioritize accurate information, and provides consistent, reliable, and goal-oriented responses.

-Preparing data for the Data Agent lays the foundation for a high-quality, practical, and context-aware Data Agent experience.
-If the data is disorganized or ambiguous, the Data Agent may struggle to accurately comprehend it, resulting in responses that are either superficial, factually incorrect, or even misleading.
+Preparing data for Data Agent lays the foundation for a high-quality, practical, and scenario-aware Data Agent experience.
+If the data is disorganized or ambiguous, Data Agent may struggle to understand it accurately, resulting in superficial, off-target, or even misleading outcomes.

-By dedicating effort to proper data preparation, the Data Agent can fully grasp the business context, accurately extract key information, and deliver responses that are not only stable and reliable but also highly aligned with your objectives, maximizing the effectiveness of the Data Agent.
+By investing effort in data preparation, Data Agent can truly grasp the business scenario, accurately capture key information, and deliver responses that are not only stable and reliable but also highly aligned with your objectives, maximizing the effectiveness of Data Agent.

 Note